Traditional games in the Philippines: Sawsaw-suka

+Kampihan/Sinong Nag-iiba

+Players simply put all their hands in then either show their palms up or down.

+In Kampihan (lit. making teams), all players with palms up belong to the same team and vice-versa for palms down.
+If the number of palms up and palms down are not equal, the players do it again.

+In Sinong Nag-iiba (lit.
+Whoever's different...), the player who's different from the rest becomes it.

+Racing games

+Sangkayaw (Coconut Shell Race)

+Sangkayaw is a traditional racing game played in Central Luzon.
+This game uses coconut shells tied to a string under each foot.
+The string is placed between the big toe and the index toe with the other end of the string being held by the hands.

+Tiyakad or Kadang-kadang

+Kadang-kadang, also known as tiyakad in Tagalog, is a traditional Filipino racing game played using bamboo stilts.
+The term kadang-kadang translates roughly to “simple play” and reflects its recreational nature.
+The game is typically featured during larong lahi events, which celebrate Filipino indigenous games and cultural heritage.

+The game was first documented in Cebu in 1969.
+Players use a pair of bamboo poles of equal length, each equipped with a footrest or platform sized to accommodate the player’s feet.
+Traditionally, the stilts measure approximately 10 feet (3 meters) in height, although modern versions may use taller or adjustable stilts depending on the players’ skill level and the context of the activity.

+Kadang-kadang is primarily a test of balance, coordination, and speed.
+Players race each other while walking or running on the stilts, often in competitive or festive settings.

 Board games

 Dama

 Dama is a game with leaping captures played in the Philippines.
 It is similar to draughts or checkers.
 In it, a kinged piece may capture by the flying leap in one direction.

 The board consists of a 5x5 grid of points, four points in each row, each alternating position with an end point on the left or right edge.
 Points are connected with diagonal lines.

 Twelve pieces per player are positioned on the first three rows closest to the player.
 Players take turns moving a piece of their own forward to an empty adjacent spot along the lines.
 A player may capture an opponent's piece by hopping over it to an empty spot on the opposite side of it along the lines.

 Multiple captures are allowed, if possible.
 When a player's piece reaches the opposite edge of the board from which it started, it becomes a king.
 Kings may move any distance diagonally forward or backward, and may capture any number of opponent's pieces it leaps over.
 The king cannot take multiple directions in one turn.
 The first player to capture all of the opponent's pieces wins.